 Designer Catherine Painvin created this famous high-end brand in 1977.
 She has said that she was inspired by the elegant outfits the Kennedy children wore at their father’s funeral in 1963, and chose the name “tartine et chocolat” after her favorite childhood snack.
 Today, you can buy not only elegant, “retro-poetic” clothes, but also stuffed animals, bedroom furnishings, and strollers on the brand’s website or at melijoe.
 If you are looking for a perfume for babies, you should try Ptisenbon, the brand’s signature fragrance.
 It has subtle notes of honeysuckle, lily of the valley and jasmine and was launched in 1987 as a collaboration with Givenchy.

 - The brand’s emblem, “Léon le Hérisson” (Léon the Hedgehog), is a plush toy that has been cuddled by millions of French children for over more than 40 years.
 He would make a perfect babyshower gift!

 4. Cyrillus: For that Casual-Chic Look à la française

 Cyrillus was created in 1977 by Danielle Telinge, who named her collection after her son Cyrille.
 While it was originally a children’s brand, it has now grown into an adult clothing and home furniture store as well.
 The brand is very eco-friendly, uses only natural materials, and respects its workers’ rights.
 Cyrillus makes adorable school uniforms and has a great lookbook.
 Liberty dresses, pleated skirts, tweed coats, gabardines, ribbed golf trousers… you can find all the classic French wardrobe staples with a zest of British style and 1970s colors.
-Unfortunately, there are few stores that carry this brand in the US, but you can order most of Cyrillus’s collection at melijoe.
+Unfortunately, there are few stores that carry this brand in the US, but melijoe sometimes carries their collection.